ITzMadaraXD/MY-REPLIT/README.md

 # Discord Moderation Bot

-_This is a discord moderation bot made by Fayaz and built on top of `discord.js`._
+_This is a discord moderation bot made by Grezaski and built on top of `discord.js`._

 ## SetUp Guide